Error-331/code_tests/docs/bible/links.md

 Spiritual Hunger - March 29 (take care of your unsaved neighbor, be rich toward God, love your neighbors);

 The Joy of Laughter - March 30 (turn back from sin now, remember of the judgment day);

+The Smile of Man - March 31 (do not seek the smile of men, fear God, live your faith in Christ boldly, preach the truth in love);